Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been the moneyline favorite 29 total times this season.
-They've finished 17-12 in those games.
+- The Red Sox have won 56.7% of the games this season when they were the moneyline favorite (17-13).

-- The Red Sox have an implied moneyline win probability of 55.6% in this game.
+- The implied moneyline probablility in this matchup gives the Red Sox a 54.5% chance to win.

-- Boston has had an over/under set by bookmakers 76 times, and have combined with opponents to go over the total in 40 of those games (40-34-2).
+- Boston has had an over/under set by oddsmakers 77 times, and have combined with opponents to go over the total in 41 of those games (41-34-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!